Food For Thought

 Drying of Rice In Africa

-Thyme: In response to a warmer climate, the thyme variety that generates more phenolic compounds in its plant body, is becoming prevalent than it used to be.
+Thyme: In response to a warmer climate, the thyme variety which generates more phenolic compounds in its plant body, is becoming more prevalent than it used to be.
 It seems thyme will survive climate change.

-Salmon: Pink salmon and Sockeye salmon seemed to have decided they will migrate earlier than usual for breeding so that they can survive warmer waters in their natural habitat.
+Salmon: Pink salmon and Sockeye salmon seem to have decided they will migrate earlier than usual for breeding so that they can survive warmer waters in their natural habitat.
+Salmons need plenty of water to breed and require to have it cold and clean too.
+As the glaciers and snowpacks are melting earlier than usual, the young salmon are washed away into the sea too early by flash floods and stronger river flow.

 Halophytes: Halophytes are plants that can grow in saltwater.
 It is a known fact sea levels will rise as the earth warms up.
 The result will be many freshwater bodies turning saline.
 In this context, humanity will require to focus attention on edible halophytes to meet the food requirements.
 Salt-tolerant varieties of different vegetables are also being developed.
 Edible saltwater plants like sea beans, sea aster, agretti, and sea kale could become a part of our daily menu once the earth warms a bit more.